ibm-cloud-docs/Registry/registry_overview.md

 Docker V2 Schema 2 images are supported.
 Manifest lists are also supported.
 For more information, see [Docker: Image Manifest Version 2, Schema 2](https://docs.docker.com/registry/spec/manifest-v2-2/){: external}.

-Docker V1 images are deprecated.
+Docker V1 images are discontinued.
-{: deprecated}
+{: note}